Tractable Computation of Expected Kernels: TRACTABLE COMPUTATION OF EXPECTED KERNELS

 \end{pro}

-This way, the expected kernel can be computed by a cubic number of calls to simpler expected kernel computations over the input units.
-Analogously, the expected kernel computation can be broken down at the product units as follows.
+This way, the expected kernel can be computed by the weighted sum of a number of simpler expected kernel computations over the input units.
+Analogously, the expected kernel computation can be broken down at the product units as follows thanks to compatibility.

 \begin{pro} Let $\p_n$ and $\q_m$ be two compatible probabilistic circuits over variables $\X$ whose output units $n$ and $m$ are product units, denoted by $\p_{n}(\X) = \p_{n_\leftn}(\X_{\leftn})\p_{n_\rightn}(\X_{\rightn})$ and $\q_{m}(\X) = \q_{m_\leftn}(\X_{\leftn})\q_{m_\rightn}(\X_{\rightn})$.
-Let $k$ be a kernel circuit that is kernel-compatible with the circuit pair $\p_n$ and $\q_m$ with its output unit being a product unit denoted by $k(\X, \X^\prime) = k_{\leftn}(\X_{\leftn}, \X_{\leftn}^\prime) k_{\rightn}(\X_{\rightn}, \X_{\rightn}^\prime)$.
+Let $k_l$ be a kernel circuit that is kernel-compatible with the circuit pair $\p_n$ and $\q_m$ with its output unit being a product unit denoted by $k_l(\X, \X^\prime) = k_{\leftn}(\X_{\leftn}, \X_{\leftn}^\prime) k_{\rightn}(\X_{\rightn}, \X_{\rightn}^\prime)$.
 Then it holds that

 \end{pro} Lastly, for the base cases of the recursion we can have that either both $\p$ and $\q$ comprise a single input distribution (sharing the same scope), or one of them is an input distribution and the other a sum unit.\footnote{The other unit cannot be a product unit otherwise compatibility would be violated.} The first case is easily computable in polytime by the assumption in~\cref{thm: double sum complexity}.
-Note that this assumption is generally easy to meet as the double summation in $\doublesum_{k}(\p_n, \q_m)$ for input distributions can be computed in polytime by enumeration, since input distributions have limited scopes (generally univariate) and ${\p}(\x){\q}(\xp)k(\x,\xp)$ can be computed in closed-form for decomposable kernels $k$ and commonly used distributions such as discrete distributions as in our case.
-The second corner-case reduces to the first when noting that computing $\doublesum_{k}(\p_n, \q_m)$ for an input distribution and a mixture of input distributions reduces to computing a weighted sum of expectations followed by applying \cref{pro: recursive-sum-nodes}.
+Note that this assumption is generally easy to meet as the double summation in $\doublesum_{k}(\p_n, \q_m)$ for input distributions can be computed in polytime by enumeration, since input distributions have limited scopes (generally univariate) and ${\p}(\x){\q}(\xp)k(\x,\xp)$ can be computed in closed form for decomposable kernels $k$ and commonly used distributions such as discrete distributions as in our case.
+The second corner case reduces to the first when noting that computing $\doublesum_{k}(\p_n, \q_m)$ for an input distribution and a mixture of input distributions reduces to computing a weighted sum of expectations followed by applying \cref{pro: recursive-sum-nodes}.
 Algorithm~\ref{alg: double-sum} summarizes the whole computation of the expected kernel $\doublesum_{k}$, which requires only polynomial complexity when caching repeated calls.